Dynamic Discount Value Builder

 CHEAPEST_ORDER_ITEM_PRICE

-Cheapest order item amount Returns the amount of cheapest line items in the order; for stacked discounts, returns the original amount without any modifications due to other discounts.
+Cheapest order item amount Returns the amount of the cheapest line items in the order; for stacked discounts, returns the original amount without any modifications due to other discounts.
 Read more.

 Cheapest Order Item Amount Operand Example in Formula Builder